 - In addition to the two standing committees, independent committees may be struck from time to time when required for particular purposes.

-Each director works with his or her fellow directors to perform the responsibilities of the board and its committees as set out in their respective written charters.
+Each director works with his or her fellow directors to perform the responsibilities of the Board and its committees as set out in their respective written charters and commits to devote sufficient time to effectively carry out his or her responsibilities.
 Each director acts to serve the long-term interests of the Corporation and its shareholders and in so doing conducts himself or herself in an independent manner and in accordance with the highest ethical standards.
-Directors continually seek to improve their knowledge about the Corporation and the opportunities and risks facing its business.
-In so doing, directors prepare for, attend where possible and participate in all meetings of the board and, where they are members, of its committees.
-To achieve this result, each director commits to devote sufficient time to effectively carry out his or her responsibilities.
 Directors are expected to be able to provide informed judgment on a wide variety of matters, particularly those relevant to the business of the Corporation.
-Given the nature of Onex’ business and the matters reviewed by the board, each director is also expected to possess a significant degree of financial literacy.
-It is anticipated that an individual who accepts the position as a director of the Corporation will commit to be a board member for an extended period of time.
+Given the nature of Onex’ business and the matters reviewed by the Board, each director is also expected to possess a significant degree of financial literacy.

 Key Position Descriptions